simaybtm/ML4Estonianplan/README.md

 ## Usage

-Run (`run_all.py`) o create sthetic data for Estonian detailed planning semantics, creating a tranining model usiing this and testing the (`input.csv`) file against the model to predict layer names.
+Run (`run_all.py`) to create synthetic data for Estonian detailed planning semantics, creating a training model using this and testing the (`input.csv`) file against the model to predict layer names.

 ## Data Sources